 On the other hand, a Search Form with pre-defined criteria or no criteria at all displays data based on your configuration.
 For example, you can use the pre-defined criteria to show all records “Pending” to be approved.

 If a Report DataPage is restricted through an Authentication or a Connection, you will also have the option to enable Record Level Security, which when configured, can restrict a user to only see the records authorized to them.
 For example when building a report for a CRM application you can use this feature to let each sales person only see their contacts and not the contacts of other sales people.
 Learn more about Record Level Security.

 Configuring the Search Form

-In our example, we checked Allow users to select data using a search form.
-Because we did not assign an Authentication or Connection in the prior screen the Record Level Security option is not displayed.
+In our example, we checked Allow users to select data using a search form and Display search form and results on separate screens.
+Because we did not assign an Authentication or Connection in the prior screen, the Record Level Security option is not displayed.

 On the next screen we can select the search fields that we want to make available to our app users.
 The search form requires at least one search field.

 In this example, Business_Name and Category fields are selected.

 On the next screen we can configure the properties of each search field.
 Select a field from the DataPage Elements list on the left and configure its properties on the right.

 You can also insert other elements into your search form using the Insert button .
 Options include: